Munib-Ul-Jan/DevelopersHub-DataScience-Internship-AdvTasks/README.md

 # DevelopersHub-DataScience-Internship-AdvTasks
 This repository contains internship tasks assigned as the 2nd Task of Data Science internship at DevelopersHub

-## Tasks Summary

-### Task 2: Customer Segmentation
+## Task 2: Customer Segmentation

-**-> Objective:**
+**Objective:**
-Segment customers into distinct groups based on demographic and financial features to identify target audiences for credit risk.
+Cluster customers based on spending habits and propose targeted strategies for each segment.

-**-> Approach:**

-* Dataset: `TrainData_1.csv` (also used in Task 4).
-* Data Preprocessing:

-  * Handled missing values.
-  * Label encoding for categorical variables.
-  * Normalization for numerical features.
-* Exploratory Data Analysis (EDA):
+**Dataset:**

+* **Mall Customers Dataset** from Kaggle
+* Features: CustomerID, Gender, Age, Annual Income (k\$), Spending Score (1–100)

+**Approach:**

-  * Box plots and count plots to examine feature distributions and outliers.
+* Performed data cleaning and feature scaling.
-* Applied **KMeans Clustering**:
+* Conducted exploratory analysis using distributions, scatter plots, and correlation heatmaps.
+* Used KMeans Clustering to segment customers.

-  * Chose optimal `k` using the Elbow Method.
+* Determined optimal number of clusters using the Elbow Method and Silhouette Score.
-  * Clustered customers based on features like income, credit amount, and employment status.

-**-> Results & Insights:**

-* Clear segmentation of customers into low-risk and high-risk financial behavior clusters.
-* Employment status and marital status were significant in cluster formation.
-* Visualization revealed distinct cluster groups, aiding in personalized financial product offerings.
+* Visualized clusters using 2D and 3D scatter plots.

+**Outcome:**
+Customers were segmented into distinct groups based on their income and spending scores.
+These clusters help identify high-value and low-engagement customers, allowing personalized marketing strategies.

 ---

-### Task 4: Loan Default Risk Prediction
+## Task 4: Loan Default Risk Prediction

-**-> Objective:**
-Predict the probability of a customer defaulting on a loan based on historical application data.

-**-> Approach:**

-* Dataset: `TrainData_1.csv` and `TestData_1.csv`.
+**Objective:**
+Predict the risk of loan default using customer demographic and financial features.

+**Dataset:**

-* Data Preprocessing:
+* `Loan_Default_Sample.csv`

+**Approach:**

-  * Imputed missing values.
+* Handled missing values and encoded categorical variables.
-  * Converted categorical variables using label encoding.
-* Models Applied:

-  * **Logistic Regression**
-  * **Random Forest Classifier**
-* Evaluation:

-  * Accuracy, Confusion Matrix, Precision, Recall, F1-Score.

-**-> Results & Insights:**
+* Explored data using count plots and histograms.

-* Random Forest performed better than Logistic Regression with improved recall and F1-score.
+* Trained two models: Logistic Regression and Random Forest Classifier.
-* Significant predictors:

-  * **Credit Amount** (relative to income),
-  * **Age**,
-  * **Employment Status**,
-  * **Annuity** and **Marital Status**.
-* Unemployed or single individuals were at higher risk of default.
+* Evaluated models using accuracy, precision, recall, and confusion matrix.

+**Outcome:**
+Random Forest achieved better performance, especially in identifying defaulters.
+Important features included credit amount, employment status, annuity amount, and marital status.
+The model helps in pre-screening high-risk applicants.

 ---

-### Task 5: Business Dashboard (Interactive Visualization)
+## Task 5: Business Dashboard

-**-> Objective:**
+**Objective:**
-Build an interactive business intelligence dashboard for stakeholders to analyze customer, loan, and risk data effectively.
+Create an interactive dashboard to visualize loan data and identify risk trends across demographic groups.

-**-> Approach:**

-* Tool Used: `Plotly` + `Dash` (or visual libraries inside Jupyter Notebook).
-* Dataset: Aggregated loan and customer demographic data.
+**Dataset:**

+* `Global_Superstore.csv`

+**Approach:**

+* Used Plotly and Dash within a Jupyter Notebook.
-* Dashboard Components:
+* Dashboard components include:

-  * Interactive bar charts for default rates by employment/marital status.
-  * Pie charts showing distribution of approved vs rejected loans.
+  * Pie charts for loan status distribution.
-  * Time series or grouped bar plots for income vs credit amount vs risk.
-  * Filters for user to select by region, gender, or other demographic features.

-**-> Results & Insights:**

-* Decision-makers can visually analyze high-risk customer segments.
-* Dynamic filters enabled focused insight into specific customer demographics.
-* Supports data-driven strategy in loan approval and risk assessment.
+  * Bar charts for loan approval by gender and marital status.
+  * Count plots for employment-based risk groups.
+  * Interactive widgets for dynamic filtering.

+**Outcome:**
+The dashboard provides stakeholders with a visual tool to analyze customer profiles and risk levels.
+It aids in monitoring loan approval trends and identifying high-risk customer segments based on selected filters.

 ---

-### Tools & Libraries Used:

-* **Python**: Pandas, NumPy, Scikit-learn
+## Technologies Used

+Category      | Tools
+Data Handling | Pandas, NumPy
-* **Visualization**: Seaborn, Matplotlib, Plotly
+Visualization | Matplotlib, Seaborn, Plotly
-* **Modeling**: Logistic Regression, Decision Tree, Random Forest, KMeans
-* **Dashboards**: Plotly Dash / Interactive Notebook Visuals
+Modeling      | Scikit-learn (LogReg, RF, KMeans) Dashboard     | Plotly Dash
-* **Environment**: Jupyter Notebook
+Environment   | Jupyter Notebook

----

-Let me know if you'd like this exported as a `.md` file or tailored to a specific audience (e.g., HR, business analysts, technical reviewers).